nsheff/LOLA/README.md

 ##### Tips
 * Your files really just need the first 3 columns to be chr, start, and end -- no need to follow exact bed specifications.
+* Your files don't _have_ to end with `.bed` -- just make sure they are text files.
+Right now there's no gzip file reading, but this may change in the future.

 * You don't have to annotate each file in a collection in the same way, but it's helpful.
 Just put in whatever you have and LOLA will default to file name for files you don't annotate better.